HomeQueensland doctor pay › Consultants

 QLD Staff Specialists are paid on an L-number scale (L18–L27) with annual increments.
 The Professional Development Allowance ($22,145/year) is paid on top of base salary and is not included in the figures below.
 Superannuation is 12.75%.

-Figures reflect MOCA7 rates (3% from 1 July 2025 applied to MOCA6 confirmed rates).
+Figures are the certified MOCA7 Schedule 1 rates payable from 1 July 2026 — before the pending CPI Uplift Adjustment (capped +0.5%) that Queensland Health is due to publish.
 PDA of $22,145/year is additional and not included above.
 Superannuation: 12.75%.
-Senior Staff Specialist is estimated.

-Data note: Base salary figures apply MOCA7's 3% increase from 1 July 2025 to confirmed MOCA6 rates.
-Senior Staff Specialist rate is estimated.
+Data note: Base salary figures are the certified MOCA7 wage-schedule rates payable from 1 July 2026 (QIRC CB128 of 2025, Schedule 1 Table 1.1).
+The March 2026 Brisbane CPI triggered MOCA7's CPI Uplift Adjustment (capped at +0.5%, compounding), so Queensland Health is due to publish slightly higher final rates.
 Verify against the MOCA7 wage schedule on QLD Health's wage rates page before any employment decision.

 Private practice